Build a commercial terrace on public property

 Universal access

-One table out of 20 must be high enough for a person in a wheelchair.
+One table out of 20 must be able to accomodate a person in a wheelchair.

 Special provisions and material restrictions may apply depending on the sector.